 The Town is confronted with two goals that sometimes are mutually supporting and sometimes competing for the same transitional properties: increasing housing diversity and keeping office uses in Vienna.
-If there were a robust market for office redevelopment in these transitional locations, the Town would be in a strong position to retain resist these changes and preserve these locations exclusively for office uses.
+If there were a robust market for office redevelopment in these transitional locations, the Town would be in a strong position to resist these changes and preserve these locations exclusively for office uses.
 However, real estate market conditions, in recent years and for the foreseeable future, are unlikely to create demand for new office space in these low-visibility locations.
 As such, it can be anticipated that additional requests for changes from office use to residential use will be presented during the time frame of this plan.
-There may also be proposals to add residential density to properties where there is are existing low-density residences and where the Future Land Use Map identifies a property as Low-Density Residential tiel, in these transitional areas.
+There may also be proposals to add residential density to properties there is low-density residential, in these transitional areas.